 - SK&A (now OneKey/IQVIA), a private data provider not focused exclusively on healthcare data

 A study conducted by Mathematica Policy Research and published in the Journal of General Internal Medicine found that the NPPES data was more accurate than the SK&A data, and much more accurate than the AMA Masterfile.
 CarePrecise distributes the NPPES (commonly pronounced "EN-pez") data, along with additional data merged from the federal PECOS (Provider, Enrollment, Chain and Ownership System - pronounced "PAY-cose") system and other public and private sources.

-Over the past five years since that 2015 study, we have seen additional improvements in timely updates to provider records in the NPPES, and further declines in quality elsewhere.
+Over the past six years since that 2015 study, we have seen additional improvements in timely updates to provider records in the NPPES, and further declines in quality elsewhere.
 One reason the NPPES has become such a useful resource is that, by law, providers are required to update their NPI Registry (NPPES) data within thirty days of any change.
 It is the only publicly available U.S. provider data resource whose accuracy is protected by federal law.
 State medical boards also maintain data on providers in connection with their licensing requirements; however, state resources are structured differently one to another, and most are less accurate than the federal system.

 Until recently, the industry had observed that many providers were not following the law, sometimes leaving their information unchanged as they moved from one practice location to another; however, that has changed.
 By 2015 we had begun to see measurable improvement, and now, in 2020, we see the trend continuing, with improved accuracy in the NPPES data.
 Why is this happening?

 Put simply, the law and the profits.
 Though not necessarily in that order.